peaceiris/actions-gh-pages/README.md

 $ git fetch origin
 $ git tag
-deploy-v1.2.3  # Tag on the gh-pages branch v1.2.3         # Tag on the default-branch branch
+deploy-v1.2.3  # Tag on the gh-pages branch v1.2.3         # Tag on the main branch
 ```

 <div align="right">